mtsewrs/mobx-query/readme.md

 mobx-query requires a cosmiconfig file see https://github.com/davidtheclark/cosmiconfig

-The options are as in typescript types below, example file in tests/mobx-query.config.js
+The options are as in typescript types below

 ```ts
 type Types =